Teacher: Mrs Day

 A very warm welcome to Year 3!
 In Year 3 we have an inspiring and motivating curriculum with themes covering a term or half term throughout the year.
 Curricular subjects are taught within the theme so that the curriculum is meaningful and relevant to the children.

-This half term, our PE days are Wednesday and Thursday.
-Please make sure your child has the correct kit in school.
-Children will require indoor and outdoor PE kit this half term, including suitable footwear.
-Initially, we will be undertaking PE sessions outdoors, so please ensure your child has appropriate kit for cold or inclement weather conditions.
+Our PE days are Wednesday and Friday.
+Please make sure your child has the correct kit in school, preferably bringing their kit to school on Monday and taking it home on Friday.
+Children will require indoor and outdoor PE kit, including suitable footwear.
+Whenever possible, we will be undertaking PE sessions outdoors, so please ensure your child has appropriate kit for cold or inclement weather conditions.

 For health and safety reasons children should not be wearing any jewellery to take part in PE or sport, particularly earrings.
 These should be removed before coming to school on a PE day.